wazo-platform/wazo-dird/README.md

    % docker build -t xivo/dird .

-You will need a configuration file that changes the listen address to 0.0.0.0.
+The `xivo/dird` image contains a configuration file to listen to HTTP requests on "0.0.0.0".
+To change this behavior, remove or edit the file `/etc/xivo-dird/conf.d/listen.yml`

 ## Testing